 \subsection{Symmetries}

-Global symmetries also manifest themselves in the structure of correlation functions.
-Aside from the symmetry U(1)$_\mathrm{charge} \otimes$ U(1)$_\mathrm{spin}$ already discussed when introducing the helical model system in \Sec{sec:model} and also explicitly exploited in our numerical simulations, the helical edge with two separated Kondo impurities (2HKM) also preserves \begin{itemize}
+The global symmetries of the effective 1D model of the helical edge in \Sec{sec:model} also manifest themselves in the structure of correlation functions.
+Aside from the symmetry U(1)$_\mathrm{charge} \otimes$ U(1)$_\mathrm{spin}$ already discussed when introducing the helical model system in \Sec{sec:model} and also explicitly exploited in our numerical simulations, the isolated helical edge can support further symmetries that are actually absent in the original full-fledged 2D topological system.
+The original topological aspect is reflected here in the fact that the isolated helical edge exists as a valid physical model in the first place.
+With this in mind, the isolated helical edge with two Kondo impurities (2HKM) located symmetrically around the origin also preserves \begin{itemize}